intel/intel-extension-for-pytorch/README.md

  |[v1.0.1](https://github.com/intel/intel-extension-for-pytorch/tree/v1.0.1)|[v1.5.0-rc3](https://github.com/pytorch/pytorch/tree/v1.5.0-rc3 "v1.5.0-rc3")|
  |[v1.0.0](https://github.com/intel/intel-extension-for-pytorch/tree/v1.0.0)|[v1.5.0-rc3](https://github.com/pytorch/pytorch/tree/v1.5.0-rc3 "v1.5.0-rc3")|

-For IPEX version earlier than 1.8.0, a patch has to be manually applied to PyTorch source code.
+For the extension version earlier than 1.8.0, a patch has to be manually applied to PyTorch source code.
 Please check previous installation guide.

-From IPEX 1.8.0, compiling PyTorch from source is not required.
+From 1.8.0, compiling PyTorch from source is not required.
 If you still want to compile PyTorch, please follow instructions [here](https://github.com/pytorch/pytorch#installation).
 Please make sure to checkout the correct PyTorch version according to the table above.

 **Note:** Compiling with gcc 7 on some environments, like CentOS 7, may fail.
 Please use GCC >= 8 to compile.

-**Note:** Installing IPEX will automatically invoke installation of the corresponding version of PyTorch.
+**Note:** Installing the extension will automatically invoke installation of the corresponding version of PyTorch.

 ### Install via wheel file